-For Windows 7 Professional or Windows Embedded Standard 7
+When the OS is Windows 7 Professional or Windows Embedded Standard 7

 Press the Windows key on the connected keyboard, and click the Control Panel from the Start menu.
 The Start menu is also displayed by moving the pointer of the connected mouse to the bottom of the screen.
 The Control Panel window is displayed.